 Whatever goals you set for you and your staff, make sure they are important to you, and that you'll feel achievement once your goals are met.
-Having little to no interest in the outcome of the goals won't put you in the position of being successful.
+Having no interest in the outcome of the goals won't put you in the position of being successful.
 For example, setting goals related to profits in your practice is likely going to be a big motivator for someone who owns a practice.

 Use the SMART method.

-Put them in writing, and in view.
+Put them in writing and in plain sight.

 Putting your goals in writing is important, but putting them somewhere that you will see them on a daily basis is even more important.
 Perhaps you have a bulletin board in your staff room, or behind your front desk in an area that your entire staff sees daily.
 This will help keep everyone on the same page towards what you're working for, and keeps everyone updated on the progress.
 It can also be a great motivator if you're behind schedule on achieving the goal.
 It's human nature to want to succeed, so making success visible will be a big motivator.

 Make a plan, but don't be afraid to veer from it.